google sheets

 You can receive status updates on a project by using functions such as data validation and conditional formatting to track and display current task statuses.

 Using Google Sheets for project management can help you organize and track tasks effectively.
-However, leveraging advanced tools can make this process even more efficient.
+However, traditional spreadsheet functions and features can be tedious and time-consuming.